dorjeduck/llm.mojo/usage_instructions.md

 ```

 This command initiates the training process using the prepared data.
 When you execute the `pixi shell` command for the first time, it will automatically install all necessary dependencies defined in `pixi.toml`.

-This command initiates the training process using the prepared data.
-When you execute the magic command for the first time, it will automatically install all necessary dependencies.